Special Offers Available!

 box office in person.

 The South Dakota Symphony Orchestra invites you to be part of the Music Composition Academy!
-This Academy will serve as a catalyst for community while teaching students to express creativity and write original music.
+This Academy will serve as a catalyst for community in the Black Hills area while teaching students to express creativity and write original music.
 Daily music composition lessons and activities will be part of the Academy; with an emphasis in finding human commonalities.

 There is no cost to attend the Music Composition Academy.
 Students must be committed to attending all activities to participate.
-Students will be provided with meals during the Music Composition Academy.
+Students will be provided with lunch during the Music Composition Academy.

 We will be housed in Bordeaux Hall on the BHSU campus.